staeter/work-in-progress/dialogue.md

 This is especially crucial for users in repressive environments who need protection from surveillance and retaliation.

-### 11. Distributed

-Distribution of resources helps ensure both technical resilience and environmental sustainability.
-This means designing systems that efficiently share computing and storage loads across the network.

-This principle guides both technical architecture and governance structures.

-### 12. Modular
+### 11. Modular

 No platform is neutral.
 Its design constrains what gets expressed and its algorithms serves as an editorial line.
 Every medium has implicitly or explicitly stated goals and philosophies.
 We stated those in the *humanizing*, *optimistic*, *purposeful* and *democratic* principles.
 As much as the dev team strives for those goals we also do not believe they will always get it right nor adapted to every single specific case.

 Modularity enables community-driven development while maintaining security.
 This requires careful API design and sandboxing to allow customization without compromising the platform's integrity.

 This principle supports both technical extensibility and social adaptability.

+### 12. Independent

+Distribution of resources helps ensure both technical resilience and environmental sustainability.
+This means designing systems that efficiently share computing and storage loads across the network.

+This principle guides both technical architecture and governance structures.

+Consistent governance ensures the platform stays true to its principles over time.
+This requires clear processes for decision-making, conflict resolution, and adaptation to new challenges.

+This principle guides both technical and community management structures.

+The dev team are the initiators of the platform's culture.
+They have to be the prime examples of its principles and their behavior towards the rest of the community has to reflect that.

+Both in the architecture and the governance Dialogue has to stay independent from corporate and state interests in order to fulfil the other core principles.

+In terms of architecture this means the use of [cooperative storage](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) and [distributed artificial intelligence](https://en.wikipedia.org/wiki/Distributed_artificial_intelligence)

+Stay independent from the profit motive.
+Money is a tool needed to build the platform, it should never be confused with its goal.

 ### 13. Sustainable